ctkelley/MultiPrecisionArrays.jl/README.md

 Now we will see how the results look.
 In this example we compare the result with iterative refinement with ```A\b```, which is LAPACK's LU.
 As you can see the results are equally good.
 Note that the factorization object ```MPF``` is the output of ```mplu```.
 This is analogous to ```AF=lu(A)``` in LAPACK.

+You may not get exactly the same results for this example on different hardware, BLAS, number of cores, versions of Julia/OS/MulitPrecisionArrays.
+I am still playing with the termination criteria and the iteration count could grow or shrink as I do that as could the residual for the converged result.

 ```
 julia> using MultiPrecisionArrays